AbhishekCh47/ML-Breast-Cancer-Classification/README.md

 ## Future Work

-- Explore more advanced algorithms like Support Vector Machines (SVM) or Neural Networks to improve classification accuracy.
+- Explore more advanced algorithms like Support Vector Machines (SVM) or Neural Networks to improve classification accuracy
 - Perform feature engineering to enhance the input data quality.
 - Investigate the model's performance under different dataset distributions and introduce cross-validation for better generalization.